Union of types which can be converted to a RegexBuilder instance.

 Union of types which can be converted to a

-instance.Native JavaScript
+RegexBuilderinstance.Native JavaScript

-at the start and end:Strings are interpreted as literal characters.
+RegExpare interpreted as is.
+Note, if start/end markers are missing (i.e.^/$) then there is an implicit.*at the start and end:Strings are interpreted as literal characters.
 For example,

-is interpreted as the literal dot character and not any character as in regular expression:If no arguments (or
+.is interpreted as the literal dot character and not any character as in regular expression:If no arguments (or

-, then it returns an that matches no strings at all.
-This can be useful when constructingRB
+undefined) is passed toRB, then it returns an that matches no strings at all.
+This can be useful when constructingRBinstances programmatically.This is also an example why

-itself is accepted as input.The final type
+RegexBuilderitself is accepted as input.The final type

-is an internal representation that's likely not interesting.
+ExtRegexis an internal representation that's likely not interesting.